Sana-Consult/sana-consult/medias/markdown_content/en/en_contact.md

 categorie : "contact"
 message: "Little message to explain what you want *"
 newsletter: "I agree to receive information from Sana Consult."
+mailing: "I agree to receive information from Sana Consult."
 misc: "* Mandatory field"
 lang: "en"
 send: "send"